Toilet: Ek Prem Katha

-The film highlights India's toilet problem, which is caused by their cultural and religious sentiments.
-In Indian rural areas, people still do not have this basic necessity, which frustrates women which further leads to sexual harassment.
-It was reported that it based on the true story of Anita Narre from Madhya Pradesh, who refused to go back to her husband Shivram's home because it had no toilet.
+Up until then, the lack of infrastructure led to nearly half of the rural population defecating in the open (2015).
+In 2021 though, this amount had greatly decreased to 15% for the general population (1% for urban areas, and 22% for rural areas).
+It was reported that the movie is based on the true story of Anita Narre from Madhya Pradesh, who refused to go back to her husband Shivram's home because it had no toilet.
+In fact, after the ending of the film, a photograph of Narre couple is shown with Bhumi Pednekar, and this fact is mentioned as a subtitle.
+In the beginning of the film too, it is narrated that the film is inspired by a true incident, although the name of real characters comes only towards the end.

 The film released on 11 August, 2017.
-It received mostly positive reviews from the critics for the scripting and performances of lead actors.
-It was a commercial success domestically as well in overseas too, particularly in China.
+It received mixed reviews from critics for the scripting and performances of lead actors.
+It was a commercial success domestically as well as overseas, particularly in China.
 It became Kumar's highest-grossing film of all time and the fourth highest grossing Indian film of the year grossing ₹311.02 crore worldwide.

-The film received three nominations at the 63rd Filmfare Awards, including Best Film, Best Director for Narayan Singh and Best Actor for Akshay Kumar.
+The film received three nominations at the 63rd Filmfare Awards: Best Film, Best Director for Narayan Singh and Best Actor for Akshay Kumar.